apigeecs/apigee-jsc-debug/README.md

 The onFinish element of the config block gives you the opportunity to call any post execution validation logic you might want.
 The example below dumps the response.content variable to the console.

+When used with node-debug you can instantiate an interactive debugger to walk through your callout, set break points, invoke the debugger conditionally, introspect variables, etc.

-An advanced configuration looks like this:
+An advanced debug configuration script looks like this:

 	context = require("debugContext.js");